Elakkiya16/BITSF459_Computer_Vision/Lab9_Task_Sheet.md

 - **Class A** if \(y > 0.5\)
 - **Class B** otherwise

----
+***

 # 🔹 Task D — Compare SLP and MLP

 Answer:

 1. Which model classified both images correctly?
-2. Which feature had the highest influence on prediction?
+2. Which feature had the strongest influence?
-3. Is the problem linearly separable based on your SLP results?
+3. Is the problem linearly separable?
-4. When would you prefer MLP over SLP in real-world image tasks?
+4. When should MLP be preferred over SLP?

----
+***